xI-Mx-Ix/Velthoric-Docs/docs/02-getting-started.md

 To manage their lifecycle, you use a **reference** to them.
 The simplest way to get a reference is by calling `.toRef()`.
 It is this reference object that you must close.

-XBullet's `ObjectManager` and `ConstraintManager` handle most of this complexity for you.
+Vortex Physics's `VxObjectManager` and `VxConstraintManager` handle most of this complexity for you.
 When you create a `RigidPhysicsObject` or a `Constraint`, the manager takes ownership and ensures it is cleaned up properly when unloaded or removed.
 You do not need to manually call `close()` on objects returned by `manager.getObject()` or `manager.getConstraint()`.

 However, when you create temporary `ShapeSettings` or other `RefTarget` objects yourself, you are responsible for them.